Presidency of Jair Bolsonaro: Agriculture

 In 2019, a trade agreement was announced between Mercosur and European Union, which provides, among other matters, for the elimination of tariffs for various products, such as fruit, orange juice, instant coffee, fish, crustaceans, vegetable oils, and quotas for the sale of meat, sugar and ethanol.
 For example, an increase in the export of fruits from the Brazilian Northeast to Europe was expected.
 However, since then, France, which is a competitor of Brazil in the sale of commodities and which depends on the protectionism of the European Union to sell its products, has purposely and unilaterally blocked the execution of the agreement, through massive demands, a common tactic in international negotiations to prevent actions.

-Nevertheless, during Bolsonaro's tenure, the country's agriculture has been breaking successive production records.
+Nevertheless, during Bolsonaro's tenure, the country's agriculture broke successive production records.
 It is estimated that the national grain harvest will break the 3rd consecutive record in 2021, with a production of 260.5 million tons (2.5% increase compared to the previous year, when production was 254.1 million tons).
 In terms of gross value, in 2020, the country's agricultural production increased by 17% compared to the previous year, reaching R$871.3 billion.

 Crime

-Official rates of violence in the country have been falling as a result of toughening laws, increasing police powers and implementing anti-violence programs.
+Official rates of violence in the country have been falling as a result of toughening laws, increasing police powers and implementing anti-violence programmes.
 In the first 11 months of the first year of government, the murder rate fell 22.3%, attempted murder fell 9.5%, personal injury followed by death 3.5% and rape cases fell 10.9%.
 All other robbery and theft rates fell above 20% on average.

 Gun policy

-President Bolsonaro issued a decree to facilitate gun ownership in Brazil on January 15, 2019.
+Bolsonaro issued a decree to facilitate gun ownership in Brazil on 15 January 2019.
 The decree, signed by Bolsonaro in an event at Planalto Palace, extends valid ownership period from five to ten years and allows citizens to own up to four firearms.
 The decree loosens restrictions for gun possession but does not affect those for gun carry.
 In order to own a firearm, a citizen will have to provide proof of the "existence of a safe or a secure location for storage" of the weapon at home.
 Requirements for possession such as passing training courses and background checks remain, as does the minimum age requirement of 25 years.